We moved into our 1972 fixer upper in 2015 and have spent the last seven years tirelessly remodeling and updating nearly every room in the house.

 When you see a turquoise link you can click for all the details.

-Update: We had our house painted and got a new roof and gutters recently.
-Here is an updated in-progress photo.
+Updates: We had our house painted and got a new roof and gutters recently.

 When we moved into the house the kitchen was closed off in a small corner of the house.
 It was dingy with old, broken cabinets and had original appliances from the 70s.
 After living with it as-is for a year we gathered quotes from local remodelers (which were all way out of our budget), so we decided to do the complete gut and remodel ourselves.
 We removed one whole wall and cut to a passthrough window to the dining room, which really opened up the room and made it function so much better.